Curriculum

 Our curriculum offers robust experiences throughout the Mount Sinai Health System, allowing trainees to define areas of concentration and develop expertise that will form a foundation as you develop into leaders in clinical practice, research, teaching, and administration.

-Innovative and forward thinking, our redesigned program represents a shift in focus from inpatient to outpatient rotations to reflect the changing practice of psychiatry.
+Innovative and forward thinking, our program represents a shift in focus from inpatient to early outpatient rotations to reflect the changing practice of psychiatry.
 Through our maximizing the ratio of educational opportunities to service-delivery, incorporating substantial elective time in multiple settings across multiple years, we offer a focus on individualization and academic sub-specialization as well as broad opportunities for longitudinal research and clinical care with active mentorship.

-A Four Year Experience
+A Four-Year Experience

 The richness of the educational experience at Mount Sinai prepares you to become a skilled academic clinician, talented educator, productive researcher, and dynamic contributor to the future of psychiatry.
 We maintain a significant exposure to an exceptionally diverse patient population across ethnic, socioeconomic, gender, age, and diagnostic categories, as well as an experience of training under personable, accessible faculty with national expertise in subspecialty areas.

-View a sample 4-year rotation schedule.
+View a sample 4-year rotation schedule

 We have arranged all rotations in an inter-digitated schedule to allow all residents a mix of medicine and psychiatry early on and throughout the year.

-Our thrice-weekly noon-time didactics program is attended by our residents rotating on both psychiatric and non-psychiatric services.
+Our thrice-weekly noon-time didactics program is attended by our residents rotating on both psychiatric and most non-psychiatric services.
 We believe this promotes greater class cohesion and augments both the personal and educational experiences of the intern year.

 Learn more about the PGY-1 psychiatry resident's weekly schedule